avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 12. Show that private subnet can't ping out unless a route is given to it
 --->

-Part of the curriculum for the AWS Solutions Architect Associate Exam includes a brief look at the VPC and its features but it is by no means a comprehensive overview of networking in AWS.
-As someone who primarily works in the networking field, I wanted to get my hands a bit dirty with the network capabilities in AWS.
-In this post I'll go over the process of setting up a site to site VPN between my home FortiGate firewall and a FortiGate EC2 instance with a public/private subnet VPC setup.
-This lab simulates a connection between an on prem network and an AWS infrastructure.
-I was pleasantly surprised at how intuitive this was given I only have experience with on prem to on prem deployments.
+Part of the curriculum for the AWS Solutions Architect Associate Exam includes a brief look at the VPC and its features, but is by no means a comprehensive overview of networking in AWS.
+As someone who works in the networking field and has spent a lot of time labbing at home, I wanted to get my hands a bit dirty with AWS networking.
+In this post I'll go over the process of setting up a site to site VPN between my home FortiGate firewall and a FortiGate EC2 instance with a public/private subnet VPC setup, with the intent of simulating a connection between an on prem network and an AWS infrastructure.
+I was pleasantly surprised at how intuitive this was given I only have experience with non cloud fortigates, and had a ton of fun setting this up!
+If you have a FortiGate sitting around and are willing to spend a few cents on EC2, follow along!
   <!--more-->

 First lets look at the whole network setup (click [__here__](/1resources/images/awsvpn/AWS-Fortigate.PNG) for full size):